 File for Unemployment

 Are you out of work?
-Don’t worry, you are not alone.
-In these challenging times, the library provides access to county and city resources for the out-of-work and disadvantaged.
+You are not alone.
+In these challenging times, the Library provides access to county and city resources for the out-of-work and disadvantaged.
 If you have lost your job due to a layoff, downsizing or other event, you may be eligible to receive unemployment insurance.
-Learn more about requirements.